ltebs-polimi/AY2122_II_Project-5/README.md

 #### $Data Visualization$
-The data was visualized multiple times, this allowed us to purge it from artifacts and anomalies in order to improve the learning algorithm, such as the *transient data*
+The data was visualized multiple times, this allowed us to purge it from artifacts and anomalies in order to improve the learning algorithm, such as the *transient data*.

 #### $Features$
-The data was gathered from 2 accelerometers, one on the chest and one on the right ankle therefore we have 6 inputs:
+The data was gathered from 2 accelerometers, one on the chest and one on the right ankle.
+Therefore we have 6 inputs + one input for the subject's sex.
 - x_chest
 - y_chest
 - z_chest